 incidence: The number of new cases (of an illness or event, and so on) occurring during a given period.
 Compare with prevalence.

-indicator: Aa key statistical measure selected to help describe (indicate) a situation concisely so as to track change, progress and performance; and to act as a guide for decision making.
+indicator: A key statistical measure selected to help describe (indicate) a situation concisely so as to track change, progress and performance; and to act as a guide for decision making.

 infant: A child aged under 1 year.

-inflammation: Local response to injury or infection, marked by local redness, heat, swelling and pain.
+inflammation: heat, swelling and pain.
 Can also occur when there is no clear external cause and the body reacts against itself, as in auto-immune diseases.

-influenza (flu): An acute contagious viral respiratory infection marked by fever, fatigue, cough, muscle aches, headache and sore throat.
+influenza (flu): An acute contagious viral respiratory infection marked by fevers, fatigue, muscle aches, headache, cough and sore throat.

 injury cases: Estimated as the number of injury separations, less those records where the mode of admission was ‘Admitted patient transferred from another hospital’.
 These transfers are omitted to reduce over-counting.